-The Group has provided a guarantee of \$44,130,000 (2019: \$44,130,000) over the financing facility in place within The Cascade Gardens development project.
+The Group provided a guarantee of \$44,130,000 in 2020 over the financing facility in place within The Cascade Gardens development project.
+This guarantee has subsequently been released.
 The guarantee provided security in event that the joint venture partner defaulted on its obligations under the financing arrangement.
-None of this guarantee has been used at 31 December 2020 (2019: \$nil).
+None of this guarantee has been used at 31 December 2021 (2020: \$nil).

-26. SEGMENT INFORMATION
+25. SEGMENT INFORMATION

-In accordance with AASB 8 "Operating Segments", the Group has assessed for the year ended 31 December 2020 what information is necessary to enable users of its financial statements to evaluate the nature and financial effects of the business activities in which it engages and the economic environments in which it operates.
+In accordance with AASB 8 "Operating Segments", the Group has assessed for the year ended 31 December 2021 what information is necessary to enable users of its financial statements to evaluate the nature and financial effects of the business activities in which it engages and the economic environments in which it operates.